 - General liability insurance will help to protect the shop against expenses it might face, like medical bills, if a customer is ever injured while on the property.

-- Workmans comp insurance helps to protect the business from expenses like medical bills that it might face if an employee were ever hurt while working.
+- Worker’s compensation insurance protects the business from expenses like medical bills that it might face if an employee were ever hurt while working.

 The cost of insurance policies will vary from provider to provider, and factors like the shop’s size, location, and the value of its inventory can also alter policy costs.
 To get the most accurate idea of what to budget for insurance, request quotes from multiple providers.
 When comparing the quotes, it’s important to look at more than just how the premiums stack up.
 Instead, consider all of the factors like the differences in deductibles, the exclusions of each policy, and how the coverage limitations compare.